pablotomico/Flex-Bison-Calculator/README.md

 # Flex-Bison-Calculator
-Uni-Project: command line calculator using flex and bison
+Command Line Calculator in C using flex and bison.